This dataset has counts of live births occurring within the United States to U.S. residents.

 than for health statistical reporting and analysis, is against the law.
 Therefore users will:

 - Use these data for health statistical reporting and analysis only.

-- For sub-national geography, do not present or publish birth counts of 9 or fewer or
+- Do not present or publish birth counts of 9 or fewer or

 birth rates based on counts of nine or fewer (in figures, graphs, maps, tables, etc.).

 - Make no attempt to learn the identity of any person or establishment included in these data.